-Planning Theory & Practice provides an international focus for the development of theory and practice in spatial planning and a forum to promote the policy dimensions of space and place.
-Planning Theory & Practice aims to challenge theory and change practice and is distinctive in its commitment to publishing content which combines intellectual rigour with practical impact.
-The Editors invite theoretically informed and robustly researched papers which raise issues at the leading edge of planning theory and practice.
+Planning Theory and Practice provides an international focus for the development of theory and practice in spatial planning and a forum to promote the policy dimensions of space and place.
+Planning Theory and Practice aims to challenge theory and change practice and is distinctive in its commitment to publishing content which combines intellectual rigour with practical impact.
+The editors invite theoretically informed and robustly researched papers which raise issues at the leading edge of planning theory and practice.
 Papers on controversial subjects are welcomed and supported.
 Authors are requested to draw out the wider significance of their particular contribution and to write for a broad disciplinary and international audience.

 The journal's innovative Interface section adopts an original approach to stimulating critical and challenging debate through academic publishing.
 This includes promoting dialogue between the academic and practitioner communities, encouraging analytical reflection on practice and practical engagement with theory.
 Each issue of Interface offers a multifaceted investigation of a topical theme, in the form of a series of contributions reflecting on an issue from different perspectives.

 The journal's Comments and Reviews section comprises Policy & Planning Briefs, which provide critical insights into key policy developments and analysis of spatial plans, Book Reviews, and Comments on a current issue and rejoinders to articles previously published.

 The range of Planning Theory & Practice includes: